A professor offered to deliver Thanksgiving meals to all her students. Her kindness went viral.

 Pearce’s children are especially excited about cooking for students this Thanksgiving, she said.
 In fact, her 10-year-old son asked to make it an annual tradition.

-The majority of classes at the university are currently being offered online, making it easier for many students to isolate in the weeks prior to Thanksgiving in order to safely venture home, Pearce noted.
+The majority of classes at the university are now being offered online, making it easier for many students to isolate in the weeks before Thanksgiving to safely venture home, Pearce noted.

 Given the outpouring of support, Pearce decided to pass along the same email to the whole undergraduate class of more than 600 people.
 She wants to ensure that anyone staying behind in Iowa City is well taken care of.